tsedio/tsed/docs/docs/configuration/index.md

 Logger configuration.
 See [logger section for more detail](/docs/logger).

-### resolvers - External DI

-- type: @@DIResolver@@

-Ts.ED has its own DI container, but sometimes you have to work with other DI like Inversify or TypeDI.
-The version 5.39.0+ now allows you to configure multiple external DI by using the `resolvers` options.

-The resolvers options can be configured as following:

-<<< @/docs/configuration/snippets/server-resolvers.ts

-It's also possible to register resolvers with the @@Module@@ decorator:

-<<< @/docs/configuration/snippets/module-resolvers.ts

 ### views

 Object to configure Views engines with Ts.ED engines or Consolidate (deprecated).
 See more